dcunited001/dcunited001.github.io/_drafts/_blog-ideas.md

 - blog about it.  convert it to a rails project?
-- also set up an example rails project for skiima, showing a dashboard and etc
+- also set up an example rails project for skiima, showing a dashboard and etc coding for the muse device
+- how i got it working
+  - check forum post & update
+- why i had to recreate the project over and over again
+  - review git commits (then consolidate, so messages are gone)
+- problems:
+  - file structure issues
+  - needed to add "-lc++" to "OTHER_LDFLAGS"
+  - obscure errors when accessing IXNMuseManager with the API (everything else worked alright)
+    - but the net effect was: i had to wall off access to the lib within objective-c which kinda sucked
+    - i have practically zero experience with objective-c and also, my design was overly complicated

+blogs on swift:
+- dependency injection with Swinject. problems implementing auto-injection.
+  - explain some ideas for funcitonal programming,
+    - especially those combining category theory and combinatory logic
+- using reflection for metaprogramming
+- functional programming paradigms.  (category theory implemented in swift?
+Inversion-of-Control)
+- modeling problems with functional programming techniques (way different than OOP)

+Need for a tech-oriented language:
+- one language w/ 16 or 32 chars (hex)
+  - very useful in minimizing search time
+- another kanji-like language
+  - sym for each concept
+  - isomorphic to words
+  - analysis of semantics and languages in hex to produce the primitive radicals from 'first principles'
+- these concepts could be universal (fucking space aliens)
+- identifying the chars themselves could be a universal process
+  - by making not of simple mathematic properties (particularly various kinds of symmetries)
+    - and using symbols that are rotationally and symmetrically invariant
+  - another pattern may be that the number of strokes for the 16-32 char lang is equivalent to the base
+    - 0/1 have 1 stroke 2/3 have 2 strokes, 4567 have 3 strokes, etc.
+- but the point is that there is or may be
+  - a pair of universal written language forms that map to universal semantics
+- that is, each sufficiently advanced race would invariably produce the same communication forms/protocols
+  - and one primary advantage to this is that it would aid communication limitations imposed by speed of light
+    - that is, if there were some triple of communication protocol, symbols and semantics
+      - which was based on something so universal that it transcended space & time
+    - then, each culture in the galaxy or universe that became sufficiently advanced would develop this
+      - at least until that culture developed technology which transcended the limits of the speed of light
+      - there may be a period of 10,000 to millions of years before a civilization truly transcends it
+        - as the means of surpassing the speed of light and imposition of the vastness of space
+          - may be very very very expensive in terms of energy
+        - and thus there may be some kind of galactic ethics issues involved as well
+          - who's energy is it to harvest, really
+    - anyways, my point is, if the speed of light really is an issue, then a universal language would be
+      - very very useful in helping alien species communicate from across the galaxy
+        - esp. when the time scales of communication response might be upwards of 100,000 years
+        - or millions of years in trans-galactic communication
+- so, whats the basis of such a language?  math!  the "universal language"
+  - the language would be based on mathmatic primitives from category theory, algebraic geometry, etc
+  - and these primitives would be combined in some "universal" way to produce semantics at a higher level
+- furthermore, at the exact time in which a species in the galaxy is obtaining tech for outer space exploration
+  - is the exact time in which we are obtaining the tech for inner space exploration (i.e. computers, cyberspace)
+  - and it is clearly demonstratable there are algorithmic benefits to placing constraints on language
+    - especially if it is to be a true esparanto or a truly universal language
+  - for example, constraining a language to use a base-2 number of symbols maximizes information throughput
+    - this, in turn, maximizes the output of some bitcrunching versions of those algorithms
+      - quantum computing is good for some things, but it doesn't really accelerate indexing algorithms AFAIK
+        - that is, if you're talking about quantum computing as in quantum simulation of statistics functions
+        - if instead, you mean quantum computing as increasing the number of bits available for simultaneous processing
+          - then ... maybe those bitcruncing algs would be different.
+          - but i'm pretty sure these versions of quantum computing are really fucking hard
+            - that is, encoding 2 bits of state with each electron - e.g. (overly-simplistic) one with charge and one with spin
+            - these are very difficult to design and very difficult to spatially optimize (reduce in size)
+          - this is not the same thing as quantum computing as it's usually discussed (that is, as it's employed for Shor's algs)
+            - but it would accelerate traditional computing
+        - but quantum computing which is employed for shor's algs
+          - and uses entanglement or other mechanisms to link operations as they proceed thru the processor
+          - this doesn't really aid some of the most basic indexing algorithms for text
+            - or for genomics, which is what led me to discovering this universal language phenomena
+    - my point is that, the combination of
+      - (1) algorithmic benefits and
+      - (2) the ensuing insight of a truly universal language
+      - therefore, may converge to produce the phenomena of a universal language
+        - that is, there is both the need (#1 above) and the comprehension of the possibility & benefits (#2)
+          - and these two things converge at approximately the same time in the development of a sufficiently advanced civilization.
+- boom.

 - on becoming a philosopher (more interesting title?)
   - progressing beyond the physical and beyond tree-based modeling